Let's talk

 Pension scams ruin lives.
 They have a double financial penalty with practical and emotional consequences – the scam impacts on the victim’s income in later life but can also result in heavy tax charges which are imposed immediately.

-The impact of Covid-19 on personal finances has strengthened the focus on pension scams – by the Pensions Regulator, The Pensions Advisory Service and the FCA – and has culminated in a new initiative to help protect members.
-Taking the form of a pledge, the Pensions Regulator is asking third party administrators to sign up to its six principles and then self-certify that they are taking action on a regular basis to minimise the impact of scams.
-This is something that LCP has already done.
+The impact of the cost-of-living crisis on personal finances has strengthened the focus on pension scams – by the Pensions Regulator, The Pensions Advisory Service and the FCA – and has culminated in an initiative to help protect members.
+Taking the form of a pledge to combat pension scams, the Pensions Regulator is asking third party administrators to sign up to its six principles and then self-certify that they are taking action on a regular basis to minimise the impact of scams.
+This is something that we have already done at LCP.

-The Pensions Regulator is also encouraging Trustees to become more closely involved in the day to day running of their schemes by asking them to sign up to the pledge.
-As part of their duty to look after the interests of their members, Trustees who delegate the administration of their scheme, should also familiarise themselves with the day to day work around the pledge.
-I recommend that trustees should:
+The Pensions Regulator is also encouraging trustees to become more closely involved in the day to day running of their schemes by asking them to sign up to the pledge.
+As part of their duty to look after the interests of their members, trustees who delegate the administration of their scheme, should also familiarise themselves with the day to day work around the pledge.

 • Ask their administrators about the processes and procedures they have in place to help protect members from scams - as well as how they signpost scams awareness in their communications to members.